-The clogged filter lamp is present on machines with the shaker timer accessory.
+The clogged filter lamp is present on SE models and on machines with the shaker timer accessory.
 The lamp lights when the hopper dust filter is clogged.
 To unclog the filter, shake it with the filter shaker; see Filter Shaker Switch.
 If the filter shaker does not clean the filter enough to turn the lamp off, clean the filter as described in Hopper Dust Filter in the Maintenance section.